Scrivito/scrivito_accordion_widget/README.md

 # ScrivitoAccordionWidget

-A Scrivito widget to add an accordion.
+A Scrivito widget for adding an accordion.

 ## Prerequists

-This widget requires bootstrap.
+This widget requires Bootstrap.

 ## Installation